 Pursuant to Title IX of the Education Amendment Act of 1972, the District does not discriminate on the basis of sex in the education programs or activities that it operates.
 This requirement not to discriminate in the District's education programs and activities extends to employment with and admission to the District.

-Ferndale Area School District Policy 103 - Nondiscrimination In School and Classroom Practices.
+Ferndale Area School District Policy 103 - Discrimination/Title IX Sexual Harassment Affecting Students.
 This Policy Identifies the Compliance Officer, Reporting/Complaint Procedures, and Appeal Procedures.

 Pennsylvania Bullying Prevention Toolkit

 The Center for Safe Schools and the Highmark Foundation partnered to develop this new online tool that will help parents, educators and others working with youth – including health care professionals, coaches and after-school staff – prevent bullying and support children affected by it.This toolkit will be especially valuable to schools that do not have bullying prevention programs in place; and to agencies typically called upon in crisis situations.For families, this toolkit ensures that they have a fast-track to assessing and meeting needs when bullying occurs.
 Along with tips for parents whose children are bullied and advice for parents whose children bully others, it includes helpful hints from kids who have been bulled themselves.It also provides specific information about how to differentiate between bullying and conflict, how to respond to cyberbullying and potential legal implications of bullying-type behaviors.
 It contains a guide for connecting children to relevant assistance, a sample letter informing the school of a bullying incident, and a list of vetted resources on bullying intervention and support.